 Guinea fowl only lay during summer months but the eggs are worth the winter wait - smaller and richer than a chicken egg. with a higher proportion of yolk to white, they make the most wonderful mayonnaise....or eaten simply fried or boiled.

 Guinea fowl come in many different colours - currently at Buttle Farm are royal purple, pearl grey, lavender and white, as well as pied versions.
 The bird to the right is a pied pearl, and the one below, a pied lavender.

 Unlike chickens, the birds pair up in the spring - after some spirited battles between the boys - and then stick with each other throughout the season.
 When the girl goes off into the bushes to lay her egg, her boy stands on guard nearby.

 From a distance, it can be hard to tell the males from the females - male birds are slightly bigger and ‘posture’ a lot; especially in the spring, whereas the females have a different call– a two-toned 'pot-rack'.
 They are often called 'guard birds' and certainly, if they see something unusual that upsets them, they let everyone know!
 The sound from a group is enough to intimidate anyone.

 Sadly, survival rates for eggs hatched in the wild in the UK are not good - between the weather and the foxes, the odds are against them, so every year, we put several batches of eggs in our trusty Brinsea incubator to add to our flock.
-Our second hatch of the year is now out - another batch of healthy fluffy keets of mixed colours.

 The one pictured below is just a couple of hours old in transit from his incubator to the brooder and the ones that are not used for hatching make great eating.
 With a higher proportion of rich yellow yolk to white, they are excellent for baking and make the most wonderful mayonnaise!